 I had finally found a place where I could enjoy making my thesis.
-Chimbo Foundation, a Dutch NGO that works mainly with chimpanzees conservation in Guinea-Bissau, wanted me for making a small field research for them.
-The first problem, however, was how to get there (plain tickets from Europe to Guinea-Bissau are extremely overpriced).
-The solution, was then to fly to Gambia and arrive at Guinea-Bissau by crossing Senegal, but for that, visas from all three countries would be necessary.
+Chimbo Foundation, a Dutch NGO that works mainly with chimpanzees conservation in Guinea-Bissau, wanted me to make a small field research for them.
+The first problem, however, was how to get there (plane tickets from Europe to Guinea-Bissau are extremely overpriced).
+The solution, was then to fly to Gambia and arrive in Guinea-Bissau by crossing Senegal, but for that, visas from all three countries would be necessary.

 The only embassy that gave me some trustworthy information was the one from The Gambia in Amsterdam.
 From the Senegalese consulate in The Hague I could only get a “je parle seulement français” by the telephone and some crossed information by e-mail that could only give me a glimpse of their working hours and the necessary documents.
 The Guinea-Bissauan embassy was by far the worst, from which I could only get their possible address in Brussels.
-With so many things to worry about, it didn’t last me more than two weeks to arrange all those visas before the flight.
-The solution was to go for a travel through those three cities with nothing but the hope I would get them all.
+With so many things to worry about, it remained no more than two weeks to arrange all those visas before the flight.
+The solution was to travel through those three cities with nothing but the hope I would get them all.

 * Where one can buy Cannabis sp. for their own consumption;

 ** Where one can buy office material, print and make copies.

 Claude Lévi-Strauss, the famous French anthropologist, once wrote a book called Tristes Tropiques (“Sad Tropics” in English), after spending two years visiting some indigenous populations in Brazil.
 In his writings he summarizes all his memories and the sadness of remembering the time spent in the tropics.
 I mention his work because now I finely understand what he meant.
 In Portuguese we have a word that represents this emotion Strauss took a whole book to describe; it is called Saudade, the felling of missing something, mixed with sadness and nostalgia.